-- A wilderness park, with 2.7 million acres designated to the preservation of wilderness character - A large "sanctuary where fish and wildlife may roam freely, developing their social structures and evolving over long periods of time as nearly as possible without the changes that extensive human activities would cause."
+The plan also focuses development to within a limited zone of the 3.2 million-acre park, complementing the intent of Congress when dedicating Glacier Bay National Park as a large "sanctuary where fish and wildlife may roam freely, developing their social structures and evolving over long periods of time as nearly as possible without the changes that extensive human activities would cause."
 (ANILCA Senate Committee Report 96-413, p.
-137)
+137).